 The condensate and neutralizing box is positioned inside the appliance as shown in Figures 3-3 through 3-6, item "3".
 It must be filled with water to prevent the leakage of flue gases from the condensate drainpipe, item "5" in Figures 3-3 through 3-6.
-To fill and inspect the condensate box proceed as follow:
+To fill and inspect the condensate box proceed follow Section 16.6.